 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

+1. Where a royalty return shows any underpayment of royalties, the Secretary-General must demand payment from the Contractor within 7 Days.

+2. “If payment under paragraph 1 is not duly received, the Council shall:

+(i) act in accordance with Regulation 79 and shall consider the unpaid debt from the date it became due and payable; and

+(ii) consider taking further action under Regulation 103.”

 Please indicate the rationale for the proposal.
 [150-word limit]